ayust/alpha-guide/content/corps/index.md

 {{% /notice %}}

 [EVE University](http://www.eveuniversity.org/) is a well-known player corp in EVE that is devoted to teaching new players.
-[Brave Newbies](http://bravenewbies.org) is another well-known corp aimed at new players.
 There are many other player-run corps as well.
 We recommend the following resources for finding a corporation that suits your interests: